-The Fund may sell securities short, including ETFs.
-A short sale is a transaction in which the Fund sells a security it does not own or have the right to acquire (or that it owns but does not wish to deliver) in anticipation that the market price of that security will decline.
+Short Sales (excluding Short Sales "Against the Box").
+The Fund may sell securities short.
+A short sale is a transaction in which the Fund sells securities it does not own in anticipation of a decline in the market price of the securities.